Gala's Organic Kitchen

 Current comments on the vegan diet that I cook:

 Firstly it's delicious and nutritious.
 However, I don't claim that a vegan diet is the one and only diet for everyone, because in my opinion there isn't just one diet for all.
 Every body is unique.
-Having said that I believe adding more vegan gluten-free dishes into ones life is definitely beneficial, especially for your tastebuds, your beautiful unique body and the animals.
+Having said that I believe adding more vegan and gluten-free dishes into ones life is definitely beneficial, especially for your tastebuds, your beautiful unique body and the animals.
 I believe it is most important to learn to listen to ones own body.
 This I am yet to master, but we can all start fresh in every moment, with every bite and sip.
 I still sometimes eat butter, eggs or cheese, but only the best quality and I strive towards dropping those items, naturally.
 I found I tend to go in phases and ones body and needs certainly change over the years.
 Try having fun manoeuvring your way through your desires and and perhaps we'll get to eat together somewhere along the way.
-Through my services I am offering you my delicious vegan dishes that you can learn and integrate into your cooking repertoire, or enjoy lavishly at events.

 "I acknowledge the Traditional Owners of the land on which I am living and offering my services.
 I pay my respects to their Elders, past and present, and the Elders from other communities."